aphrc-nocode/no-code-app/issues.md

 	- Mike: There are a few areas you need to clear

+**Mike, Pauline and Letisha**
+- All DB connection for all the OMOP stuff MUST be a single connection.
+The current setup with every OMOP having a connection box is weired.
+- We agreed that all OMOP stuff should come just before Manage data.

 **Ouseman & Mike**
 - Fixe the DB options in `server/database_integration.R`

 **Ouseman**

 - Remove all the ChatGPT text as shown below
 - Remove hard coded stuff in the serve.R
 - Use the labelling file for all the text in the app
+- Provide a documentation on how to start the deep learning API on the README

 ```